keu/docs/learn/astro-python-sdk-etl.md

 These functions make your DAGs easier to write and read with less code.
 In this guide, you’ll learn about how to install the Python SDK and how to use it in practice.
 The Astro SDK should feel more similar to writing a traditional Python script than writing a DAG in Airflow.

-:::tip
+:::info

+This guide is based on the latest version of the Astro SDK.
+If you're using an earlier version of the Astro SDK, you might need to modify the configuration steps or code.
+See the [Astro Python SDK Changelog](https://astro-sdk-python.readthedocs.io/en/stable/CHANGELOG.html#) for a complete list of changes in each version.

+:::

+## Assumed knowledge

 To get the most out of this guide, you should have an understanding of Airflow decorators.
 See [Introduction to Airflow Decorators guide](airflow-decorators.md).

-:::

 ## Python SDK functions